Zoo-LLi/DGMVCL/README.md

 scipy>=1.7.3

-If you have any questions or suggestions, please feel free to reach out to us at any time.
+If you have any questions or suggestions, please feel free to reach out to us at any time!